JulianGriffin11/R_Projects/README.md

 ### 1. [🎵 **Project 1 - Spotify Symphony** 🎵](./Project%201%20-%20Spotify%20Symphony)
 - **Summary**: This project dives into the world of Spotify data to uncover what drives song popularity.
 A linear regression model is built to explore relationships between various song attributes like danceability, energy, tempo, etc.
 - **Skills Learned**:
-  - Linear regression analysis
+  - Linear Regression Analysis
-  - Model diagnostics and assumption checks
+  - Model Diagnostics and Assumption checks
-  - Data wrangling and visualization using various libraries like `ggplot2`, `lm`, `car`, etc.
+  - Data Wrangling using libraries like `ggplot2`, `lm`, `car`, etc.
 - **Important Note**: Please make sure your working directory is set when running the file!